nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/workflow-tutorials/simple-workflow-example.md

 ### Defining the Workflow's Activation

 Workflows can be launched through a dropdown list on the summary screen of every document.
-Into the **Activation** tab, you can decide for which type of document the workflow you do will be usable, for which group of users, etc.
+Into the **Activation** tab, you can decide for which type of document the workflow you create will be usable, for which group of users, etc.

 1. From the workflow, click on the **Activation** tab.
 2. In the **Current document has one of the types**, select **File**.